 - 1.1 Barnsley Archives and Local Studies (hereinafter referred to as Barnsley Archives) is part of Barnsley Museums, within the Culture and Visitor Economy Service of Barnsley Metropolitan Borough Council (hereinafter referred to as Barnsley MBC). - 1.2 Access refers to the ability to use the services of Barnsley Archives and/or to consult records in the care of Barnsley Archives, either on-site or remotely. - 1.3 Barnsley Archives is dedicated to managing the long-term preservation of, and access to, the historical resources in its care.
-It aims to provide a service that stretches borough wide and beyond, that meets the needs of its collections and customers to the best standards of quality and value possible. - 1.4 Barnsley Archives strives towards fulfilling Barnsley MBC's Mission Statement which is "To improve the social, economic and environmental well-being of Barnsley by working with, and on behalf of, all those who live, work and invest in the Borough."
+It aims to provide a service that stretches borough wide and beyond, that meets the needs of its collections and customers to the best standards of quality and value possible. - 1.4 Barnsley Archives strives towards fulfilling Barnsley MBC's 2030 strategy.
+Barnsley 2030 sets out the Council's long-term vision for the Borough and how we will work together to achieve it.
+The Mission Statement is, "To improve the social, economic and environmental well-being of Barnsley by working with, and on behalf of, all those who live, work and invest in the Borough."
 Furthermore, BMBC aims to provide a positive outcome every time the Council touches a customer's life.
 To do this, we will put the customer at the heart of everything we do, striving to get our service right first time, every time, irrespective of their choice of access method. - 1.5 The vision of Barnsley Museums is to be a first-class Museum Service bringing quality experiences to inspire, engage and play an active and positive role in the life of our Borough and all its communities.
 We contribute significantly to the local economy, and to people's well-being and quality of life.
 We provide venues and events which are welcoming, inspirational, inclusive and innovative within a service which is a centre of excellence for heritage, engagement with the arts and learning for all.
-We are always looking to the future and aim to be a self-sustaining service with ambitious yet achievable plans for the future. - 1.6 The mission of Barnsley Museums is to inspire people to engage with museums, heritage, archives and the arts.
-We believe that our museum service:
+We are always looking to the future and aim to be a self-sustaining service with ambitious yet achievable plans for the future.

-- makes a positive difference to people's lives - inspires and challenges people to explore their world and look at things differently - raises aspirations and helps build strong and cohesive communities - is a powerful learning resource for people of all ages, needs and backgrounds - is a compelling tool for regeneration contributing millions of pounds each year to the local economy
+- 1.6 The mission of Barnsley Museums is to inspire people to engage with museums, heritage, archives and the arts.
+We believe that our museum service: - makes a positive difference to people's lives. - inspires and challenges people to explore their world and look at things differently. - raises aspirations and helps build strong and cohesive communities. - is a powerful learning resource for people of all ages, needs and backgrounds. - is a compelling tool for regeneration contributing millions of pounds each year to the local economy.